Hertz asked me to do a blog posting about buying a used rental car.

 Be careful of what you ask for, Hertz!

-Hertz asked me to do a blog posting about buying a used rental car.
-I did actually buy a former AVIS rental back when I was in Law School.
+Hertz asked me to do a blog posting about buying a used rental car - they should be careful what they wish for!

 I bought a used '88 Camry back in 1989 from Avis, and while it was not a bad deal, it was no screaming bargain, either.
 As I recall, the price ($11,000) was not far under book value.
 It looked and drove like new.
 My neighbors at the time thought I had bought a "new car" - but new Camrys back then were like $15,000 or more.